Home Region: East Africa (Africa)

 D G SC PT New EA et_funj_sultanate

-[elite migration; Kingdom of Alwa] [elite migration] Update here
+[elite migration; Kingdom of Alwa] [elite replacement] Update here

 No Polity found.
 Add one here.